-Closed door talks begin for Honolulu police chief retirement
+$250,000 settlement OK'd for embattled Honolulu police chief

 “A federal judge was persuaded that Katherine Kealoha’s laptops probably contain evidence of criminal activity and that seizure was necessary to obtain evidence or make sure it wasn’t destroyed,” Sheehan said.

-Sword said previously the commission was expected to approve Kealoha’s retirement agreement at Wednesday’s meeting.

-State Sen. Will Espero is among those calling on commissioners not to give Kealoha anything more than the pension he earned.
+State Sen. Will Espero is among those who had called on commissioners not to give Kealoha anything more than the pension he earned.

-Espero said the commission could also let Kealoha remain on leave until the investigation is resolved.
+Espero said prior to Wednesday night’s agreement that the commission could also let Kealoha remain on leave until the investigation is resolved.

 “However, the Police Commission has been silent on this matter for over 16 months and to act so quickly at this point in time does not seem to be in the best interest of the city and County of Honolulu,” he wrote in a letter to the commission.